Rene Santiago Promises to Bring Titles Back After 3rd Successive Trip to Boxing Hotbed in Tokyo

 Share

-“I feel 100% focused and ready for my fight,” Santiago declared.
+“I feel 100% focused and ready for my fight,” Santiago said.
 “I want to keep showing my skills to the Japanese fans while I go for my third straight win on their soil.
 I will give everything I have to return to Puerto Rico with my titles.”

 Taniguchi fought twice in 2025, most notably scoring a fifth round TKO over Takeru Inoue to claim the OPBF light flyweight title.